Andrew & Rachel Jackson: A Scandalous Marriage & the 1828 Election

 At seventeen years old, Rachel Donelson was a vivacious young woman who loved to dance and ride horses at her Nashville, Tennessee home.
 When she married Lewis Robards in 1787, she could not have known that he was a jealous, unpleasant man or that the marriage would gain national attention decades later.
 Historians have described Robards as despicable, childish, and abusive.
 Their marriage was an unhappy union, and eventually, the couple separated.

 Rachel and Robards attempted to reconcile.
 She moved back into her mother’s home, and later Robards did as well.
 At that time, a young and ambitious Andrew Jackson was boarding at Mrs. Donelson’s house.
 The jealous Robards disliked Jackson and confronted him on at least one occasion.
 Eventually, an angry Robards left Nashville, loudly boasting that he would never return.
 Divorces were rare, and state laws were not wholly unified yet.
 The process was regionally specific, which would later cause confusion.
 Nonetheless, Rachel heard that Robards was seeking a divorce.
-Relieved by the news of a forthcoming divorce and Robards departure, Rachel made plans to move to Bayou Pierre, Spanish country, to live with friends.
+Relieved by the news of a forthcoming divorce and Robards departure, Rachel made plans to move to Bayou Pierre, Spanish territory, to live with friends.

 Rachel was part of a group that headed south, with Andrew Jackson serving as protective escort.
 She did not know that Robards had only gained permission to file for a divorce and that he had not actually obtained one.
 At the time, Rachel believed herself divorced.
 When she fell in love with Andrew Jackson and decided to marry several months later, the couple naively saw no obstacle in their way.
 That mistake would torment Rachel in the coming years and force Jackson to defend her honor.